Kristen hails from Modesto, CA. She is self-employed, raises chickens in her backyard, and bakes her own bread.

 - A clean spray bottle

 I learned the hard way that it's helpful to have these things on-hand in a first-aid kit.
-I never thought I would have to play doctor for my chickens, so I wasn't prepared and I had to make a special trip to the store to grab all this stuff.
+I wasn't prepared, and I had to make a special trip to the store to grab all this stuff.

-According to the research I've done, this isn't all that uncommon.
-Chickens are prey in the eyes of a lot of other animals!
-Dogs, cats, raccoons, they all want a bite out of these guys.
+According to the research I've done, injuries in chickens aren't all that uncommon.
+Chickens are prey in the eyes of a lot of other animals—dogs, cats, and raccoons all want a bite out of these guys.
 I even found quite a few stories of chickens being attacked by hawks!

-You'll want to get her away from the rest of the flock as soon as possible.
-My hens are jerks and they will victimize one of their own if they get a hint that she's weak or injured.
+You'll want to get your injured chicken away from the rest of the flock as soon as possible.
+My hens are jerks, and they will victimize one of their own if they get a hint that she's weak or injured.
 They will peck at her, pull at her feathers, and try to prevent her from eating.
-Even worse though, I've read horror stories from other people about their chickens actually eating the injured one.
+Even worse, though, I've read horror stories from other people about their chickens actually eating the injured one.
 It's better to be safe than sorry, so get her out of there as soon as possible.

 Ideally, find her a safe place where she can stay while she's recovering.
 It should be safe, comfortable, and it should be easy for you to keep a close eye on her.
-Also keep in mind that you'll want to keep her clean and away from bugs, especially flies.
-Having an open wound makes her a target for flies, and it can easily get infected.
+Also, keep in mind that you'll want to keep her clean and away from bugs, especially flies.
+Having an open wound makes her a target for flies, and her wound can easily get infected.

-Once you can see the wound clearly, you'll want to flush it out with saline solution.
-This is a sterile salt water that will help clean the wound out and prevent it from getting infected.
+Once you can see the wound clearly, you'll want to flush it out with a sterile saline solution.
+This is sterile saltwater that will help clean the wound out and prevent it from getting infected.
 It's available in the first-aid section at just about any grocery or general store.